 My early thoughts on this is that there’s definitely something in it that appears to help getting into that deeper sleep that restores and repairs your body.
 Also getting back to sleep seems to be a lot quicker and no need to count sheep, at least not yet.

-I must say, waking up feeling like I’ve actually had a good night’s sleep, and a few aches seemed to have disappeared, now that’s something I’ll take any day.
+I must say, waking up feeling like I’ve actually had a good night’s sleep, and a few aches seemed to have disappeared, now that’s something I’ll take any day and is some of the positive effects of lemon balm.

 Why Does Lemon Balm Help with Sleep